tothemoon-org/extension-blocks/spec.md

 great debate regarding other ways of increasing transaction throughput, with no proposed consensus-layer solutions that have proven themselves to be particularly safe.

+## History

+_Auxiliary blocks_, as first proposed by [Johnson Lau in 2013][aux], outlined a way of having funds enter and exit an additional block by using special opcodes.
+This specification refines many of Lau's ideas, and offers a much simpler method of tackling the value transfer issue, which, in Lau's proposal, was solved with consensus-layer UTXO selection.

 ## Specification